 In October 2016 and January 2017, the FDA granted Resolaris fast track designations for the treatment of FSHD and LGMD2B, respectively.
 We may also seek, from time to time, breakthrough therapy or fast track designation for Resolaris for other indications and for any other product candidates that we may develop, although we may elect not to do so.
 A breakthrough therapy program is for a product candidate intended to treat a serious or life-threatening condition, and preliminary clinical evidence indicates that the product candidate may demonstrate substantial improvement on a clinically significant endpoint(s) over available therapies.
 A fast track program is for a product candidate that treats a serious or life-threatening condition, and nonclinical or clinical data demonstrate the potential to address an unmet medical need.
 The FDA has broad discretion whether or not to grant these designations.
 Accordingly, even if we believe a particular product candidate is eligible for breakthrough therapy or fast track designation, we cannot assure you that the FDA would decide to grant it.
 Even though we have received fast track designation for Resolaris for the treatment of FHSD and LGMD2B, or even if we receive breakthrough therapy or fast track designation of other indications or for our other product candidates, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
 The FDA may withdraw breakthrough therapy or fast track designation if it believes that the product no longer meets the qualifying criteria.
 In addition, the breakthrough therapy program is a relatively new program.
-As a result, we cannot be certain whether any of our product candidates can or will qualify for breakthrough therapy program is a relatively new program.
-As a result, we cannot be considered to even on the product candidates or any other expedited to avail ourselves of these or any other expedited development and regulatory pathways.
+As a result, we cannot be certain whether any of our product candidates can or will qualify for breakthrough therapy designation.
+Our business may be harmed if we are unable to avail ourselves of these or any other expedited development and regulatory pathways.